zubeydesisman/programming-univbasics-nds-hash-of-arrays-lab-seattle-web-102819/README.md

 * Hashes of Arrays

-By mixing these four "basic" nested data structures, we can build complex data structures that can be "mixed" to model our world's complexity as a data structure from which Ruby can help us generate _insights_.
+By mixing these four "basic" nested data structures, we can build complex data structures that model our world's complexity as a data structures which Ruby can process &mdash; with our help! &mdash; to generate _insights_.